T. E. Lawrence: Seven Pillars of Wisdom

 Lawrence's major work is Seven Pillars of Wisdom, an account of his war experiences.
 In 1919, he was elected to a seven-year research fellowship at All Souls College, Oxford, providing him with support while he worked on the book.
 Certain parts of the book also serve as essays on military strategy, Arabian culture and geography, and other topics.
 He rewrote Seven Pillars of Wisdom three times, once "blind" after he lost the manuscript.

 There are many alleged "embellishments" in Seven Pillars, though some allegations have been disproved with time, most definitively in Jeremy Wilson's authorised biography.
 However, Lawrence's own notebooks refute his claim to have crossed the Sinai Peninsula from Aqaba to the Suez Canal in just 49 hours without any sleep.
 In reality, this famous camel ride lasted for more than 70 hours and was interrupted by two long breaks for sleeping, which Lawrence omitted when he wrote his book.

 In the preface, Lawrence acknowledged George Bernard Shaw's help in editing the book.
 The first edition was published in 1926 as a high-priced private subscription edition, printed in London by Herbert John Hodgson and Roy Manning Pike, with illustrations by Eric Kennington, Augustus John, Paul Nash, Blair Hughes-Stanton, and Hughes-Stanton's wife Gertrude Hermes.
 Lawrence was afraid that the public would think that he would make a substantial income from the book, and he stated that it was written as a result of his war service.
 He vowed not to take any money from it, and indeed he did not, as the sale price was one third of the production costs, leaving him in substantial debt.
 He always took care not to give the impression that he had profited economically from the Arab revolt.
 In a 'deleted chapter' of the Seven Pillars which reappeared in 2022, Lawrence wrote:

 As a specialist in the Middle East, Fred Halliday praised Lawrence's Seven Pillars of Wisdom as a "fine work of prose" but described its relevance to the study of Arab history and society as "almost worthless."

+Stanford historian Priya Satia observes that Seven Pillars presents the Middle East with a broadly positive, yet 'Orientalist' perspective.
+Lawrence's romanticised and vivid depictions transformed him into a sought-after symbol of Britain's leadership and goodwill in the Middle East.
+This occurred during a time when Britain's global influence was waning, and the nation was grappling with the aftermath of the First World War.
+Therefore, his "...books evoked a vision of redemption from the troubled spirit of the age" and offered a "reassurance of continuity" with Britain's triumphant history.